 “Hello, my son,” his voice had a deep and colorful timbre.

 Stewart didn’t say a word.
 His father’s sudden departure had devastated his mother.
 All he left was a single note and a hundred questions behind.
-He often wondered, late at night while curled up in bed, what other reason his father could have left him, his sister, and mother for.
+He often wondered, late at night while curled up in bed, what other reason his father could have left the entire family for.

 “I haven’t seen you since you were a little boy,” his father continued.